chonalchendo/football-data-extractor/README.md

 ### Fbref example

 Fbref is a custom extractor developed using `pandas` and `beautifulsoup` to extract data from the fbref website.
+Therefore, you can call fbref as a package inside your python scripts.

 ```python